earlgreyness/knowledge/git.md

     git rm --cached -r logs

 ---

+Completely disregard last commit and roll back to the previous one:

+    git reset --hard HEAD~

+The last commit will be completely removed from history.

+---

 The opposite of `git add <file>` is `git reset <file>`.
 So `git reset` removes a file from the staging area.